 If you want a pair of decent headphones with natural and clear sound, these are a really good choice.

 Here you can read more about the hearing protection technology that Vic Firth implements in their headphones.

 2. Alesis DRP 100

 Alesis is a big name in affordable drum kits and accessories.
-We’ve already reviewed their Alesis Nitro Kit drumming set and now we’re going to talk about the Alesis DRP 100 headphones.
+We’ve already reviewed their Alesis Nitro Kit drum set and now we’re going to talk about the Alesis DRP 100 headphones.

 The isolation of this model provides you with good quality sounds in different playing environments.
 From studio sessions and home practice, to live gigs, their quality remains at a good level.
 The Alesis DRP 100 comes with a silicone headband, which is also useful for longer playing sessions.